Deep set based operator learning with uncertainty quantification: Simulation Results

 where $(M, d)$ is a Polish space (i.e., a complete and separable metric space), and $\Gamma(\mu, \nu)$ denotes the set of joint measures between the probability measures $\mu$ and $\nu$ on $M$; relative errors of the mean and standard deviation for the estimated conditional distribution, defined as:

-where $E[u]$ and $\sigma[u]$ denote the reference solutions computed by the method presented in \ref{appendix:reference}, and $E_{\theta}[u]$ and $\sigma_{\theta}[u]$ denote the corresponding predictions obtained from UQ-SONet.
+where $E[u]$ and $\sigma[u]$ denote the mean and standard deviation of the reference solutions computed by the method presented in \ref{appendix:reference}, respectively, and $E_{\theta}[u]$ and $\sigma_{\theta}[u]$ denote the corresponding predictions obtained from UQ-SONet.
 To assess the robustness of the model, all experiments are repeated with multiple independent trials.
 We report the averaged errors of the mean and standard deviation, denoted by $err_{E[u]}$ and $err_{\sigma[u]}$, respectively.